 The Contractor shall provide portable lights for Engineer’s and contractor personnel performing materials testing for either mobile or stationary operations to illuminate the testing work space as stated in (1) above.
 For concrete operations at night, the Contractor shall illuminate the designated concrete truck washout location including the access and the wash out site.

 Workers on foot, performing work within a moving work space (i.e. striping layout/installation, surveying, etc.) shall wear ANSI approved high visibility apparel and headwear for Class 3 risk exposure including vest, Class E pants or leg gaiters, and reflective tape on hard hats.
+Workers may use portable lighting that can be worn on the hard hats that provide 360 degree visibility.

 Portable light towers and lights mounted on stands shall be sturdy and free-standing without the aid of guy wires or bracing.
 Minimum illumination levels as stated in (1) above shall be maintained at a distance of 5 feet on all sides of stationary equipment with either equipment mounted or free standing lights.